 Our Scholarship Program aims to nourish a vibrant literary culture by providing support to a diverse group of teachers, librarians, readers, and writers while promoting the work of new voices in American literature.
 Applications for all programs are now open.
 There are three main funding opportunities:

-2.)
-We offer three named awards to honor emerging writers of exceptional merit.
-Winners of the Joyce Horton Johnson Fiction Award, the Scotti Merrill Memorial Award, and the Marianne Russo Award receive full tuition to our January seminar and workshop program, round-trip airfare, seven nights’ lodging, support for living expenses while in Key West, and the opportunity to appear on stage during the Seminar.
+We offer three Emerging Writer Awards each year.
+These awards recognize and support writers who possess exceptional talent and demonstrate potential for lasting literary careers.
+Winners of the the Cecelia Joyce Johnson Award, Scotti Merrill Award, and Marianne Russo Award receive full tuition to our January seminar and workshop program, round-trip airfare, full lodging support, a $500 honorarium, and the opportunity to appear on stage during the Seminar.

 Poets and writers who have not yet published a book with a major publisher are eligible.
 Apply by June 30, 2022

 We offer up to twenty full scholarships for national teachers and librarians who wish to attend our annual Seminar.
 We seek a diverse group of individuals who are making positive impacts upon readers in their communities; and we hope that participation in our literary community will inspire fresh engagement with literature in schools and libraries around the country.
 Financial assistance for lodging is also available.